freyfogle/freyfogle.github.io/_posts/2016-07-07-getthemsg.md

 Our speakers on the 13th of September will be

-  * [Kim-Fredrik Schneider](http://hubtype.com) - Founder of Abi, a medical messaging service.
+  * [Kim-Fredrik Schneider](http://hubtype.com) - Founder of Abi, a medical messaging service

   * [Mark Boyd](https://twitter.com/mgboydcom) - Research Analyst / Industry commentator at [Platformable](http://mgboyd.com)

-  * [Eric Marcos](https://twitter.com/ericmarcosp) - Co-founder of [Hubtype](http://hubtype.com) - a tool to unify messaging services for customer care.
+  * [Eric Marcos](https://twitter.com/ericmarcosp) - Co-founder of [Hubtype](http://hubtype.com) - a tool to unify messaging services for customer care

   * [Johan Ahlung](https://twitter.com/JohanAhlund) - Founder of
-[jabberBrain](http://www.jabberbrain.com/), makers of intelligen virtual assistants
+[jabberBrain](http://www.jabberbrain.com/), makers of intelligent virtual assistants

-each speaker will present for 10-15 minutes.
+Each speaker will present for 10-15 minutes.
 Afterwards there will be drinks generously provided by our hosts [Betahaus Barcelona](http://www.betahaus.es/) and sponsors Estrella Damm.
 Many thanks to them!